LemonOrangeWasTaken/LemonOrangeWasTaken/README.md

 &emsp;I started doing software dev in 2015 with Java, and mainly focused on making games using the JFrame and Swing library (Not the best to make games with IMO).

-&emsp;Now, I mainly focus on ML algorithms and frontend UI/UX design.
+&emsp;Now, I mainly focus on ML/DL algorithms and UI/UX design using Svelte, Tensorflow and Tauri.
 I try to integrate these two things together as often as I can so as to provide an intuitive yet comprehensive view on complicated machine learning algorithms. **Why?** Because I think it's fun to visualize AI algorithms and interact with them in real time :D .

 &emsp;I also like kitties and travelling.